What is specdriven?

 |---|---|

-| GET /api/content/{kind}/index | Catalog index: array of { slug, title, description, category, tags, updated } |
+| GET /api/content/index | Catalog index: array of { slug, title, description, category, tags, updated } |

-| GET /api/content/{kind}/{slug}/manifest | File list for one entry: { entryPoint, files: [{ path, size }] } |
+| GET /api/content/{slug}/manifest | File list for one spec: { entryPoint, files: [{ path, size }] } |

-| GET /api/content/{kind}/{slug}/files/{...path} | Streams one file.
+| GET /api/content/{slug}/files/{...path} | Streams one file.
 Served as attachment with proper content-type. |

-| GET /api/template/{kind}/manifest | Manifest for the canonical skill/spec template. |
+| GET /api/template/manifest | Manifest for the canonical spec template. |

-| GET /api/template/{kind}/files/{...path} | Streams one template file. |
+| GET /api/template/files/{...path} | Streams one template file. |

-| POST /api/installs | Report an install: { kind, slug, agent, os? }.
+| POST /api/installs | Report an install: { slug, agent, os? }.
 Requires User-Agent: specdriven-cli/X.Y.Z.
 Rate-limited per IP, dedup'd per day. |

-| GET /api/installs?kind=skill&slug=... | Read install count for a slug (or batch via ?slugs=a,b,c). |
+| GET /api/installs?slug=... | Read install count for a slug (or batch via ?slugs=a,b,c). |

-kind is skill or spec.
 Slugs are kebab-case, max 60 chars.
 Files cap out at 5Β MB each.

 FAQ

-How do I get my skill or spec listed?
+How do I get my spec listed?

 What can I use this for?

 Anything.
 Everything is MIT-licensed.
-Commercial use, forks, derivatives - all allowed.
+Commercial use, forks, derivatives β all allowed.

 How are install counts tracked?